OliverJesmon/My-py-calculator/README.md

 # My-py-calculator

-This is a basic program of calculator.
+This is a basic program of a basic arithmetical calculator.
 You can only run it in IDE's or with the help of Linux enviroment.